West Indian cricket team in England in 1984

 In 1984 the West Indies cricket team toured England, playing three One Day Internationals and five Tests.
 West Indies beat England 2–1 in the ODI series, then whitewashed England 5–0 in the Test series, and as of 2023 this was the only instance England faced such whitewash at home.
-This was the only test series were home side lose all tests of a 4 or more match series.
+This was the only test series where the home side lost all tests of a 4 or more match series.
 The West Indies team was captained by Clive Lloyd throughout, and England by David Gower.

 The average number of runs by the English captain was 19, as was the average number of runs per English player in the Fifth Test.
-Comedian Rory Bremner sang about the debacle in the song "N-n-nineteen Not Out", a parody of the Paul Hardcastle Vietnam War song "19".
+The following year, comedian Rory Bremner sang about the debacle in the song "N-n-nineteen Not Out", a parody of the 1985 Paul Hardcastle Vietnam War song "19".